1936 Mid-Atlantic hurricane: Meteorological history

-Moving through favorable conditions for tropical cyclone development, intensification continued, and it is estimated that the hurricane reached an intensity equivalent to that of a modern-day Category 2 hurricane by 12:00 UTC on September 14.
-In addition, the storm began to curve back towards the northwest – a course which would continue up until the cyclone's closest approach to the United States.
-Later that day, intensification began to quicken as the hurricane expanded in size.
 Despite a much higher intensity suggested by the storm's estimated strength at the time, the lowest recorded barometric pressure that day was only 998 mbar (hPa; 29.74 inHg).
 The hurricane attained modern-day Category 3 hurricane by 12:00 UTC the next day, classifying it as a major hurricane.
 Shortly after, the storm reached its peak intensity with maximum sustained winds of 120 mph (195 km/h); this intensity would be maintained for at least the following 18 hours.
 On the morning of September 16, it was estimated that winds of at least force 6 on the Beaufort scale spanned an area up to 1000 mi in diameter, making it one of the largest documented tropical cyclones at the time.
 Over the next day, the hurricane gradually weakened as it approached the United States East Coast.
 On September 18, the storm began to parallel the East Coast of the United States.
 At 06:00 UTC that day, it was estimated that the hurricane had a minimum central pressure of 962 mbar (hPa; 28.41 inHg) based on observations recorded by two ships within the radius of maximum winds; this would be the lowest pressure listed in the storm's HURDAT entry.
 It was estimated that the hurricane made its closest approach to the United States at 10:00 UTC that day when it was 50 mi (85 km) off of Cape Hatteras, North Carolina.
 At the time, the tropical cyclone was the equivalent of a modern-day Category 2 hurricane with maximum winds of 100 mph (160 km/h) and a minimum central pressure of 964 mbar (hPa; 28.47 inHg).
 The hurricane passed roughly the same distance from the Virginia coastline before abruptly recurving off to sea.